Exotic Flooring and the Moisture Challenge

-For concrete subfloors, the best method of measuring the slab’s moisture content is with RH testing like our Rapid RH® 4.0.
-Unlike surface-based moisture tests, including the traditional calcium chloride test, the Rapid RH® provides accurate results because it places sensors inside the slab at the depth proven to provide an accurate reading of what the slab’s final RH would be if it were sealed at the point.
+For concrete subfloors, the best method of measuring the slab’s moisture content is with relative humidity (RH) testing like our Rapid RH® 4.0.
+Unlike surface-based moisture tests, including the traditional calcium chloride test, the Rapid RH® provides accurate results because it places sensors inside the slab at the depth proven to provide an accurate reading of what the slab’s final moisture content would be if it were sealed at the point.
 (We also provide a list of manufacturers that provide RH specs for their products at www.rhspec.com.)

 Latest posts by Jason Spangler (see all)

 - Why Measure Moisture in Old Concrete Floor Slabs? - February 13, 2018